mesosphere-backup/dcos-metrics/docs/ARCHITECTURE.md

      with Datadog-format tags, and those tags will be passed through to the module’s output.
   3. Any metrics received by the Mesos Metrics Module shall be annotated (tagged) with the following basic information to identify the originating container.
 Any additional annotations may be inserted downstream by the Collector:
-      * container_id
+      * `container_id`
-      * executor_id
+      * `executor_id`
-      * framework_id
+      * `framework_id`
-  4. The Mesos Metrics Module shall then forward the resulting annotated (tagged) metrics in the form of repeated Avro MetricLists, serialized to follow the Avro OCF format.[j]
-This data is sent to a well known, configurable TCP port (configured in modules.json).
-Exactly one Collector may listen on this port to ship metrics to an off-agent aggregator (Kafka or statsd).
+  4. The Mesos Metrics Module shall then forward the resulting annotated (tagged) metrics in the form of repeated Avro MetricLists, serialized to follow the Avro OCF format.
+This data is sent to a well known, configurable TCP port (configured in `modules.json`).
+Exactly one Collector may listen on this port to ship metrics to an off-agent aggregator.
   5. The Mesos agent shall not offer this host port for framework reservation.

 ## Metrics Collector